- Looking for something more progressive?

 Gideons International, well known for placing Bibles in hotels around the world, has donated Bibles for Navy lodge rooms.
 However, organizations like the Freedom From Religion Foundation (FFRF) and the Military Association of Atheists and Freethinkers (MAAF) maintain that allowing the Gideons to place Bibles in military hotels is “a special privilege for Christianity.”
 FFRF calls the new rule a “FFRF Victory!”

 In 2012, The Blaze reported that the Air Force instituted a similar procedure that mandated the removal of Bibles from Air Force hotel rooms.
 After a loud and clear denunciation from the general public, the Air Force rescinded the policy.
-In 2011,
+In 2011, Like this?
+Read more and get your own subscription at

 Read more here: The Foundry